trim02/loginPassword/README.md

 **LuckPerms is a required dependency!
 Install it on your Velocity Proxy!**

 **You will need a server to function as a login server.
-Any minecraft server will do, but I recommend [NanoLimbo](https://github.com/Nan1t/NanoLimbo), as it is extremly lightweight, and will only exist to faclitate login requests**
+Any minecraft server will do, but I recommend [NanoLimbo](https://github.com/Nan1t/NanoLimbo), as it is extremely lightweight, and will only exist to facilitate login requests**

 The plugin uses a YAML configuration file (`config.yml`) to manage its settings.
 Below are some of the configurable options, comments are included in the file: